The Museum is a welcoming shared space.

 Are there signature works of art that I cannot miss?

 We have wide range of artworks from all time periods and all around the globe.
-Visit our Collection Highlights page to look at staff picks and vote for your favorite, then come in to see them in person.
+Visit our Collection Highlights webpage to look at staff picks and vote for your favorite, then come in to see them in person.

 Do you offer any senior, student, or military discounts?

-We are pleased to offer discounts to seniors, full-time college students and military personnel.
+We are pleased to offer discounts to seniors, full-time college students, and military personnel.
 All children 17 and under are free.
 Visit the Hours and Admissions for a full list of prices, discounts, and offers.

 Do you allow the use of cell phones?

 The use of cell phones for phone calls is limited to the lobby areas of the Museum.
+While in the galleries please silence cell phones and use headphones when accessing the SDMA app and/or phone.

 What is proper museum etiquette?